Historic Palisade Coloring Book

 Volunteer Dr. Hugo Madden worked for three months digitizing, editing, and enhancing the scrapbook into electronic files to archive this amazing find.

 These articles, originally in a scrapbook stored at the Grand Valley Water Users’ Association, give you insight into the people and politics which make our life-giving irrigation systems possible.

 The result is a 400-page bound edition and a CD which allows you to search.
 In addition to the articles, there are photographs, a detailed table of contents, and production notes.

 For a suggested donation of $25, you can get the 400-page book and the CD from the Palisade Historical Society.
-The CD is available for a $10.00 suggested donation with postage and handling.
-You can also order the book only from Amazon.com.
+The CD only is available for a $10.00 suggested donation with postage and handling.
+You can also order just the book only from Amazon.com.
 Search in Books with the title, “The Government High Line Canal Newspaper Article Archive.”